 Bruce Fitzgerald is the senior public safety advisor for Emergency Management.

-Prior to joining the FirstNet Authority, Bruce worked at AT&T as a FirstNet principal consultant for Maine and Vermont, where he partnered with public safety agencies to adopt and implement FirstNet.
+Prior to joining the FirstNet Authority, Bruce worked at AT&T as a FirstNet principal consultant for multiple states, where he partnered with public safety agencies to adopt and implement FirstNet.

 Bruce has experience in crisis management, fiscal and program direction, and government relations at the federal, state, and local levels.
 He worked for 14 years at the Maine Emergency Management Agency (MEMA), serving as the state emergency management and homeland security director among other roles.
 He also served as chair of the Governor’s Homeland Security Advisory Council (HSAC).